Skip to main content

 • Brain fog can be due to a number of lifestyle and genetic factors.
 Health experts recommend at least 7 to 9 hours of sleep, 30 minutes of physical activity most days of the week, and eating a well-balanced diet full of veggies, whole grains, and fruits.
 Embracing a holistic lifestyle can help you keep your mind sharp.

 Ultimately, brain fog is a fleeting feeling that can occur if you consume too much or the wrong type of cannabis for you.
 If you do happen to feel like your brain is not as quick as others after consuming cannabis, it does not necessarily mean that cannabis is not right for you.
 If using cannabis, look for THCV strains for helping reduce stress and anxiety.
-Strains for anxiety can be helpful and a good way to not rely on medications such as Xanax or other benzos.

 Brain Fog Test